AlexAdams781/Leetcode-Progress/README.md

 # Leetcode-Progress
-A repository to store progress I made on leetcode problems
+This will be used to store my solutions to leetcode problems I worked on.
+Divided by category